Penis Enlargement: Does It Work?

 Penis Enlargement: Pills, Creams, and Devices

 What else is there?
-Here's a rundown of some unsavory options.
+Here's a rundown of some unproven options to increase penis size.

-- The vacuum pump.
+The vacuum pump.
 This is a cylinder that sucks out air.
 You stick your penis in and the resulting vacuum draws extra blood into it, making it erect and a little bigger.
 You then clamp off the penis with a tight ring -- like a tourniquet -- to keep the blood from leaking back into your body.
 What are the drawbacks?
 The effect only lasts as long as you have the ring on.
 Using it for more than 20 to 30 minutes can cause tissue damage.
+This is sometimes used as a treatment for erectile dysfunction, but has not been proven to actually increase the size of the penis.